Jimmy Butler NBA Playoffs Player Props: Heat vs. Knicks

 Jimmy Butler Insights vs. the Knicks

-- The Knicks are the 12th-best defensive team in the league, giving up 113.1 points per game.
+- Allowing 113.1 points per contest, the Knicks are the 12th-ranked squad in the NBA on defense.

-- The Knicks allow 42 rebounds per game, ranking seventh in the league.
+- On the glass, the Knicks are seventh in the league, conceding 42 rebounds per contest.

-- Conceding 25.1 assists per contest, the Knicks are the 13th-ranked team in the NBA.
+- In terms of assists, the Knicks are ranked 13th in the league, giving up 25.1 per contest.

-- Looking at 3-pointers, the Knicks are 25th in the NBA, giving up 13 makes per game.
+- In terms of 3-pointers, the Knicks have given up 13 makes per contest, 25th in the NBA.

 Jimmy Butler vs. the Knicks